magomimmo/om-start-template/README.md

 After this, you can connect to the nREPL running on localhost:4242 using a "remote REPL" run configuration.
 Start the server by evaluating the `(run)` form and then start the Browser Connected REPL by evaluating the `(browser-repl)` form.

+When ready, visit the `http://localhost:3000` URL to activate the ClojureScript REPL and you are ready to follow the [David Nolen][2] [Tutorial on OM][3].

+Open the `core.cljs` source code in the editor and evaluate it form by form starting from the namespace declaration.

 ### Vim/fireplace quick start